 The current one-time bonus scheme was supposed to end on 31 December 2022 but is now extended for a further two years.
 This scheme covers the Individual Income Tax (IIT) on a yearly one-time bonus that will still be calculated as a separate thing and then combined and taxed as part of the total income figure.
 The short and fall is that foreigners will pay less tax.

-The scheme that was delayed until the end of 2023 that doesn’t now apply is as follows:
+The scheme that was delayed until the end of 2023 that doesn’t now apply.

 Who is Eligible for the ITT Tax Exemptions/Benefits?